 The overall length of the safari varies from two to four and a half hours, depending on how far out to sea the whales are and how long it takes to find them.

-All safari boats have an indoor lounge, but it can incredibly cold out on the water, especially in winter, so you’re advised to always wear warm clothing.
+All the safari boats have an indoor lounge, but it can be incredibly cold out on the water, especially in winter, so you’re advised to always wear warm clothing.
 Also, bear in mind that the boats can’t go out in all weathers.

 If seas are rough and conditions poor the boats won’t be able to go out.

-If you’re coming specifically to do a whale safari in winter, make sure you build a few days’ leeway into your trip, in case the weather is poor and the safari has to be postponed or cancelled.
+So if you’re coming specifically to do a whale safari in winter, make sure you build a few days’ leeway into your trip, in case the weather is poor and the safari has to be postponed or cancelled.

 Are whale safaris ethical?